David Samayoa

 David Vincent Samayoa (born 9 July 1992) is a Canadian male weightlifter, competing in the 94 kg category and representing Canada at international competitions.
 He has competed at world championships, including at the 2015 World Weightlifting Championships.

+In 2012 he would win gold in the Canadian Junior Weightlifting Championships, at the age of 19, and following this intended to compete at the 2012 Junior World Weightlifting Championships.
+However and injury forced him to drop out of the competition.